anni2017/AWS_Project2/README.md

 Ever wondered why your AWS bill keeps growing even when you’re not using all your servers?
 That’s often because of old EBS snapshots — backup copies of your data that just sit there, unused, still costing money.

-How it works (in simple terms):
+This project introduces an AWS Lambda-based automation that helps identify and delete such stale snapshots, keeping your AWS environment clean and cost-efficient.

+🧩 HOW IT WORKS (IN SIMPLE TERMS)

-The Lambda function first gets all EBS snapshots in your account.
+The Lambda function first retrieves all EBS snapshots from your AWS account.
-Then it checks all EC2 instances that are still active (either running or stopped).
+It then checks all EC2 instances that are currently active (running or stopped).
-For each snapshot, it verifies whether the volume it belongs to is still linked with any active EC2 instance.
+For each snapshot, it verifies whether the associated volume is linked to any active EC2 instance.
-If not, it means the snapshot is no longer in use, so the function deletes it to free up space and save money.
+If a snapshot’s volume is not connected to any instance, it is marked as unused and safely deleted.

+💡 This automatic cleanup reduces storage costs and ensures efficient resource management.

+🛠️ TOOLS & TECHNOLOGIES USED

+AWS Lambda – Serverless automation to execute the cleanup logic Amazon EC2 – Source of snapshot and instance information Amazon EBS – Stores snapshots that are analyzed and managed AWS IAM – Provides permissions for Lambda to access EC2 and EBS resources Python (Boto3 SDK) – Used for scripting and interaction with AWS services